CAIDA/catalog-data/README.md

 ## Catalog Data
 This contains the source JSON files used to build the [CAIDA's catalog](https://catalog.caida.org/).
 The source JSON files are found in the source directory.

-These are combined to build id_id_link.json, id_object.json, and word_score_id.json.
+## How to contribute

 If you would like to contribute to the catalog:
   - [how to contribute](https://github.com/CAIDA/catalog-data/wiki/how-to-contribute) to the catalog
   - [how to contribute a recipe](https://github.com/CAIDA/catalog-data/wiki/how-to-contribute-a-recipe) to the catalog

+## Overview of these files

+These are combined to build id_id_link.json, id_object.json, and word_score_id.json.

 There are three derived files generated from the object meta data.
 - id_object.json : a id to object dictionary, it has all the object data execpt for links